 Almost all of the seating options offer breathtaking water views.

 A wrap around porch offers guests the opportunity to step outside to view Happily Ever After fireworks over Cinderella Castle.
 You can also opt to stay indoors as the firework soundtrack is played throughout the restaurant.

 Dinner service here starts out with a complimentary bread service.
 The sourdough bread happens to be vegan as-is.
 You can enjoy olive oil for dipping or Earth Balance with Himalayan salt.

 We loved the bread here.
 It arrived warm and had a nice crust with a soft pillowy inside.

-You can read our Citricos review here: Vegan Disney Food Review: Dinner at Citricos in Disney’s Grand Floridian Resort and our California Grill review here: Vegan Disney Food Review: California Grill at the Contemporary Resort
+You can read our Citricos review here: Vegan Disney Food Review: Dinner at Citricos in Disney’s Grand Floridian Resort and our California Grill review here which shows the updated menu after the end of the 50th Celebration menu: Vegan Disney Food Review: California Grill at the Contemporary Resort